 The chrysanthemum in Ooka community center is grown on the top of a small hill on the far side of the road to the main pedestrian entrance into the community center.
 You can look back down on the center from the top of the hill, but unfortunately it is quite hard to get a photo of the chrysanthemum with the windmill behind due to the gradient and some trees.

 The chrysanthemum normally flower in November, but sometimes they are already picturesque by the end of October.
-I visited today, October 19th, to see if they are cultivating them this year.
-Good news: they are.
-However, it’ll be at least another week before they are all in bloom.
-Today, only a handful of white chrysanthemum were blooming.
-However, I went back on November 9th and…
+In 2021, I visited them mid October and they were still green.
+I visited them again on October 25th 2021 and they are coming along nicely.
+They are earlier than in 2020.
+However, it’ll be at least another week before they are all in bloom in 2021.
+On November 9th 2020 they were fabulous…

 Ooka Citizen’s Activity Center Information

 There are outdoor public toilets, which I imagine are open even when the center is not, but I can’t say for sure.
 There are also toilets indoors.
 The parking area has a vending machine.